choria-legacy/marionette-collective/website/deploy/middleware/activemq.md

 - `COLLECTIVE.nodes` (used for direct addressing; this is a single destination that uses JMS selectors, rather than a group of destinations)
 - `COLLECTIVE.reply.>` (where the continued portion is a request ID)

-TODO make sure this is accurate.

 > #### Shared Configuration
 >
 > Subcollectives must also be configured in the MCollective client and server config files.
 ActiveMQ must allow traffic on any subcollective that MCollective servers and clients expect to use.

-> ### A Note on Tuning
->
-> Don't tune until you need to.
-You generally don't need to until you have more than 800 MCollective nodes connected to a single ActiveMQ server.

 The ActiveMQ Config File